matt-harvey/boilermatic/README.rst

 other string (although Boilermatic will reject some strings on the basis that, e.g. they are not valid C++ identifiers).

-By default, both a ".hpp" and a ".cpp" file will be generated.
+By default, both a ``.hpp`` and a ``.cpp`` file will be generated.
 You can tell Boilermatic to produce only a header, by unchecking *Create source file?*

 Next choose the direoctories in which to save the generated header and source file (or leave the default directories unchanged).

-The rest of the GUI should be fairly self-explanatory.
-For each special member function, decide whether you want to explicitly declare it, and if so, whether you want to append ``= default`` or ``= delete``, or whether you want write the function body yourself ("custom").
+The next part of the GUI deals with the C++ special member functions (default constructor, copy constructor etc.).
+For each special member function, decide whether you want to declare it explicitly, and if so, whether you want to append ``= default`` or ``= delete``, or whether you want write the function body yourself ("custom").
 You can also select whether to make the function public, protected or private.
 This